ndf-zz/cnsstat/README.md

 	sda: [/] 38 %, 45.1/119 GB
 	wlp1s0: 4 | 3 kbit/s

+Displays estimate of current overall CPU usage in percent, load average divided by number of cores, CPU package temperature(s), memory usage, mounted filesystem space and network traffic per interface TX | RX.

+Text is formatted for sending by DM or SMS.

 ## Usage

 	cnsstat [NETDEV] ...

-Specify a list of network devices to display on the command line, any that are up will be included in the output.
+Optionally specify a list of network devices to display on the command line, any that are up will be included in the output.

 ## Requirements